 4 Tips for Preparing Your Company for a Storm

 While disaster preparedness is not everyone's favorite activity, it can be the difference between a company surviving a storm and one that does not.
-In fact, when a hurricane strikes a small company as many as 40 percent of these businesses never reopen.
+When a hurricane strikes a small company, as many as 40 percent of these businesses never reopen.
 That's why a good plan is critical.
 What, though, is the best approach when you do not have infinite time and resources?
 Here are four top tips for getting your company ready.

 2. Fortify the Building's Exterior.
-A building that is strong and built to withstand high winds can survive a hurricane or tornado where a weaker builder will not.
+A strong and built building to withstand high winds can survive a hurricane or tornado where a weaker builder will not.
 A fortified roof system will have a better chance of keeping water out.
-Durable siding is a key aspect of business preparedness, as are windows that are built to hold up in strong winds.
+Durable siding is a crucial aspect of business preparedness, as are windows built to hold up in strong winds.